 WATERPROOF: 100 m

 Battery life is another major improvement over previous models.
-It lasts 21 days in Smartwatch mode, 80 days in Battery Saver mode, 60 hours in GPS mode, 15 hours in GPS + Music mode, 120 hours in Max Battery GPS mode, and 46 days in Expedition GPS mode.
+It lasts 28 days in Smartwatch mode, 37 days with solar, and 89 hours in GPS mode.
 This makes it a great option for long-distance trail runners and ultrarunners.
 Unfortunately, it’s one of the most expensive models on the list.
-However, if you are looking for a highly-featured watch with a fantastic navigation system, this could be your model.
+However, if you are looking for a highly-featured watch with a fantastic navigation system and a touchscreen, this could be your model.

 SUUNTO 9 BARO